dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 The principle is that if you have a request that you need processed, you need to keep announcing until you receive a reply.
 There is no point storing these values anywhere.

+Publish by putting a value in the DHT so that if someone comes looking, they'll be able to find it, published by srcChainId-dstChainId:hash-height

 ### Catching up

 Upon first seek, or periodically when a node suspects it might be behind announcements, the node needs to get the best known latest block.
 There are two ways to do this, which will be subject to testing.